International Network for Life Studies

 Masahiro Morioka

-Introductory lectures on care for terminally ill patients, the relationship between parents and children, conditional love, painless civilization, feminism, eugenic thought and disability, and so on.
-A handbook for beginners on life studies.
+This book contains introductory lectures on spiritual care for terminally ill patients, the relationship between parents and children, conditional love, a painless civilization, feminism, eugenic thought, disability, and other topics.

 Preface